remore/gemstat/README.md

 ### TODO

 - Modify `update` subcommand to allow incremental update
+- Speed up by changing data cache strategy(migrate data stored in more than 100k files to single data file) and use C or mruby implementation for calculation part
 - Update README.md and gemstat.gemspec with better descriptions
 - Windows support (Now only Mac and Linux is supported)